Topinambur223606/PixelPlanetTools/README.md

 - All possible 3D placing modes are listed [here](guides/ModeList3D.md);
 - If account is required to build on canvas, session is required to build there using bot;
 - Default canvas is `voxel` for 3D mode, so you don't have to specify it (unless PixelPlanet dev adds new 3D canvas);
-- PixelPlanet shows height at 3D canvas as second coordinate (Y), but it is third (Z) for bot.
+- PixelPlanet and Sproxel show height as second coordinate (Y), but it is third (Z) for bot.

 ## PixelPlanetWatcher
 Program that logs updates in given rectangle to the binary file.